 All three towers are crowned with a single platform that extends a few meters beyond Tower 3, its curved bottom reminding one somewhat of a ship balanced precariously on top of a trio of pillars.

-Your guide checked into the Deluxe Room, the most basic room class in the Marina Bay Sands' catalog of 2,561 rooms and suites.
+This writer checked into the Deluxe Room, the most basic room class in the Marina Bay Sands' catalog of 2,561 rooms and suites.
 For a hotel room a mere 420 square feet in size, the Sands puts plenty of luxury in the limited space: a King-size bed with feather pillows; an executive work desk; and a 42-inch flat-screen television.
-Browns, creams and whites predominate, and the warm yellow light creates an overall impression of warmth that brightens up the compact space considerably.

 Ascending to the Marina Bay Sands SkyPark

-The SkyPark stands on a platform that extends across all three towers.
-The SkyPark serves as a common entertainment and nightlife space for hotel guests and outside visitors, its three acres of space housing a restaurant, nightclub, a viewing deck, and an infinity-edge swimming pool for hotel guests’ use.
+The SkyPark stands on a platform that extends across all three towers and serves as a common entertainment and nightlife space for hotel guests and outside visitors, its three acres of space housing a restaurant, nightclub, a viewing deck, and an infinity-edge swimming pool for hotel guests’ use.

-The view of the Singapore skyline afforded by the SkyPark more than made up for the lack of any view in my room on the 2nd level.
+The view of the Singapore skyline afforded by the SkyPark more than makes up for the lack of any view in your room.
 From the viewing deck, Singapore's Marina Bay district resembles a luminous multicolored Milky Way.
-Far below us, a lightshow was throwing beams of light into the sky from the Sands and the ArtScience Museum.
+At night, you'll get a beautiful view of the light show throwing beams into the sky from the Sands and the ArtScience Museum.

 Guests are allowed full access to all the parts of the SkyPark; walk-in visitors can only visit the viewing deck.
-Guests can use their keycard as an all-access pass (my keycard) I could walk all around to enjoy 360-degree views of Singapore at night, including the Singapore Flyer tracing circles in the night.
+Guests can use their keycard as an all-access pass to walk all around, enjoying 360-degree views of Singapore at night, including the Singapore Flyer tracing circles in the night.

 The Marina Bay Sands’ Infinity Edge Pool